 Research Technical Professionals

 BBSRC recognises the value of technical expertise to the UK research workforce, and supports recognition of their contributions where appropriate.
 Examples include, but are not limited to, data curators and data stewards.
 Arrangements for professional development of technical and support staff should be described in the proposal.
 Please refer to the BBSRC website for further information (https://bbsrc.ukri.org/skills/developing-careers/research-technicians-technology-skills-specialists/).

 BBSRC notes the significant contribution of staff such as Research Software Engineers (https://rse.ac.uk/) and equivalent roles to interdisciplinary computational projects, and supports recognition of their contributions and encourages applicants to name and cost them appropriately on applications.

 For any queries about eligibility, please contact email@example.com before submitting your application.

 How to apply

-We advise applicants to refer to the call guidance notes, FAQs and our grants guide before completing their application.
+We advise applicants to refer to the call guidance notes, FAQs and BBSRC grants guide before completing their application.